OA and National Planning Integration

 Identifying potential political champions requires understanding which political leaders have both an interest in ocean issues and the institutional position to influence planning processes.
 In many countries, the minister of finance or the head of the planning ministry is the most influential political champion because they control resource allocation decisions.
 In small island developing States, where the ocean economy may constitute a large share of national GDP, the head of government may take a personal interest in ocean accounting as a tool for demonstrating the country's marine resource endowment in international forums.

 Engaging political champions requires translating accounting outputs into the language of political priorities.
-Politicians are rarely interested in the technical details of supply-use tables or asset account compilations.
-They are interested in answers to questions such as: How much does the ocean contribute to our economy?
+Politicians are interested in answers to questions such as: How much does the ocean contribute to our economy?
 Are our fish stocks growing or declining?
 Will our grandchildren inherit the same marine resources we have today?
 What return does the public get from investing in fisheries management or marine protected areas?
-Ocean accounting provides rigorous, internationally standardised answers to these questions, and the coordination body should ensure that account outputs are communicated to political champions in formats that address these questions directly.
-The budget presentation table format described in TG-1.1 Section 3.3 provides one such format.
+Ocean accounting provides rigorous, internationally standardised answers to these questions.
+The budget presentation table format described in TG-1.1 Section 3.3 provides one such format; the depletion-adjusted GVA narrative in TG-1.1 Section 3.4 and the MTEF integration approach in TG-1.1 Section 3.6 provide the political-economy arguments most likely to resonate with finance and planning champions.

 Political champions are inherently transient.
 Elections, cabinet reshuffles, and changes of government disrupt political advocacy.
-Programmes that depend on a single political champion are vulnerable to the loss of support when that individual leaves office.
 The governance design should therefore aim to build support across political parties and across multiple levels of government, so that ocean accounting survives changes in political leadership.

 3.3.3 Technical champions

-Technical champions are essential because ocean accounting requires sustained investment in statistical infrastructure, data systems, and human capital that is difficult to justify without a credible internal advocate.
+Technical champions are essential because ocean accounting requires sustained investment in statistical infrastructure, data systems, and human capital.
 When the NSO faces competing demands for limited compilation resources, a chief national accountant who understands the value of environmental-economic accounting will protect the ocean accounts compilation programme from being crowded out by other priorities.
 When the fisheries research institute is asked to provide stock assessment data in formats compatible with asset account requirements, a chief scientist who appreciates the planning applications of the data will ensure that staff time is allocated to the task.

 Engagement strategies for technical champions should emphasise professional recognition and methodological advancement.
-Technical professionals are motivated by opportunities to apply international standards, contribute to global statistical development, publish in professional forums, and build their agency's reputation for methodological innovation.
 Countries should support technical champions by funding participation in international meetings of the UN Committee of Experts on Environmental-Economic Accounting (UNCEEA), the Global Ocean Accounts Partnership, and relevant regional statistical bodies.
 These forums provide both professional development and peer recognition that strengthen the champion's commitment and institutional standing.

 3.3.4 Institutional champions

 The most effective approach to building institutional champions is to co-design the accounting programme with potential champion agencies, ensuring that the compilation outputs address questions the agency already faces.
-A planning ministry that sees ocean accounting as a tool for improving its own development diagnostics will allocate resources to the programme.
-A planning ministry that sees ocean accounting as an external imposition from the environment ministry or the NSO will resist.
 The coordination model chosen (Section 3.2) should be designed to facilitate this co-design process, bringing potential institutional champions into the programme design phase rather than presenting them with a completed plan.

 3.3.5 Champion sustainability strategies